yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 1. Snapshotting the video footage at a designated frequency (`data_preprocess_snapshot_only.ipynb`)
 2. Processing the raw PV output history (`data_preprocess_PV.ipynb`)
-    - Interpolation of PV data to every second (in preparation for matching with some images with irregular time stamps)
+    - Interpolation of PV data to every 10 seconds (in preparation for matching with images with irregular time stamps, e.g., 08:20:40)
     - Filtering out the invalid PV data (missing record>1 hr or PV data<0)
 3. Processing images and matching images with the concurrent PV data (`data_preprocess_nowcast.ipynb`)
     - Down-sizing the image frames
     - Filtering out repeating images caused by the occasional abnormal behavior of OpenCV video capture function
 4. Generating valid samples for the forecast task and partitioning training, validation and testing sets (`data_preprocess_forecast.ipynb`)

 Users can either use the reference codes we provided here or customize their own data processing pipeline.
-For details, please refer to the main context and supplementary material of this paper [[1]](#1) or the data processing section of this dissertation [[6]](#6).
+For more details, please refer to the data processing section of this dissertation [[6]](#6).

 ## Demonstration of Use Cases
 Here, we demontrates a few use cases of this dataset based on our published works.
 Images of the sky provide information on current and future cloud coverage, and are potentially useful in inferring PV generation.
 Our group has developed a specialized convolutional neural network model named SUNSET (Stanford University Neural Network for Solar Electricity Trend) for PV output forecast.
 To access the code base, please check out our [SUNSET Model](https://github.com/YuchiSun/SUNSET) GitHub repository.